 Eugenics — a term Galton coined — became a crusading creed, and eugenics societies were set up by such stellar intellectuals as John Maynard Keynes, H.G.
 Wells and George Bernard Shaw in England.
 In the United States there were 376 college courses devoted to eugenics in American colleges and universities in 1928.

 By the end of the 20th century, the pendulum had swung to the opposite end of the spectrum.
 Now differences in achievements among classes, races or the sexes were seen as being a result of discriminatory treatment.
+And, again, as with the intelligentsia of the Progressive era, those with different views were dismissed with a word — often "racist" now, as compared to "sentimental" in the earlier period.
+But in neither era were views different from the crusading creed of the day seriously engaged.

 In our supposedly more enlightened time, it became dangerous even to express differing views on the subject on leading college and university campuses.